BASEBALL CARDS WANTED TO BUY

 Major multi-day national and regional sports card shows take place throughout the year, typically in large cities or convention centers, where hundreds of individual dealers set up tables to sell directly to customers.
 Browsing rows of dealers at a show gives you the unique chance to flip through boxes and binders in search of that elusive card, and haggle in-person on price if needed.
 Check sportscardshows.com for upcoming events in your local area.
 Smaller local card shops are also worth checking, as they sometimes have binders of older cards available too.

-Read also: BASEBALL CARDS ROCKVILLE MD
+Read also: WHAT ARE THE MOST COLLECTIBLE BASEBALL CARDS

 When it comes to vintage cards from the early 20th century through the 1980s-90s, online group forums and Facebook trading/buying groups can be a goldmine.
 Sites like Sports Card Forum, Blowout Card Forum and Facebook groups allow users to post “want lists” of specific cards they’re looking to buy or trade for.
 Other members may see your list and message you if they come across or have those cards available.
 You’ll need to be an active member of the community to build trust for larger trades and purchases.